Aeruthy/Mc2D/README.md

 # Mc2D
-A Love2D Extension | Library For Making Games With like Minecraft's Commands Syntax With Lua!
+A Love2D Extension | Library For Making Games With Minecraft's Commands Syntax With Lua!
+And Also Scripting Extensions, Input, More!

 # Document
 Documentation Of This Extension Will may be Released on a Youtube Channel by my Friend, (ProgramWithLukas).